znuny/manual/source/admin/processmanagement/general/index.rst

 Click *Save*.
 Then you can then start adding process elements and organizing them on the canvas using the modeler.

-You may also use the import function to import your process or use the Ready2Adopt processes available to you in the system.
-Pay special attention when importing.
+You may also use the import function to import your process or use the :ref:`Ready2Adopt <PageNavigation processmanagement_readytoadopt_index>` processes available to you in the system.
+Pay special attention when importing them, the parts must be manually removed if the process is deleted later.
+Additionally, dynamic fields and other settings may be imported when using them.

 Editing a Process
 *****************